Sacred Space: Gloria's house

 January 8, 2017 - Upper West Side, New York City

 This coven of women (+1 guest) came together, in the midst of a Sunday night NYC blizzard, each and all of us held with love in the sacred space that had hosted countless groups of women over the decades.
-I couldn’t even begin to imagine the scope of some of the women who’d come before us.
+I couldn’t even begin to imagine the scope of the many women who’d come before us.

 Gloria